 Colorado's state leadership is actively engaged in efforts to expand the state's aerospace industry:

-- Gov. John Hickenlooper named Maj.
-General Jay H. Lindell as Colorado's Aerospace and Defense Industry Champion in 2013.
-Lindell oversees implementation of Colorado's aerospace strategic plan and helps space companies, defense installations, and research institutions to establish information networks with both government and the private sector.
+- Since 2013, Colorado has appointed an Aerospace and Defense leader within the Colorado Office of Economic Development and International Trade, the organization that oversees implementation of the state’s aerospace strategic plan and assists aerospace businesses, defense installations and research institutions to establish information networks with both government and the private sector.